 In addition to weekly Lib discussions and YPU debates, Libs put their beliefs to work with regular service and activism projects.
 Some of our recent work has included registering voters for elections, participating in the Trans Day Remembrance Rally, and protesting against the New Haven Police “Surge”.
 Outside of these events, the Libs remain a close-knit social group, bonding over weekly dinners, game nights, and other social events.

-For the past eighty-one years, The Liberal Party has worked to champion liberal ideas across Yale’s campus.
+For the past eighty-three years, The Liberal Party has worked to champion liberal ideas across Yale’s campus.
 We continue to value intellectual engagement over competitive hostility, meaningful discussion over aggrandized debate, and community above all else.